numba/numba/docs/source/cuda-reference/host.rst

 - Generating code when there is no device present.
 - Generating code prior to a fork without initializing CUDA.

-.. note:: It is the user's responsiblity to manage any ABI issues arising from
-    the use of compilation to PTX.
+.. note:: It is the user's responsibility to manage any ABI issues arising from the use of compilation to PTX.

 .. autofunction:: numba.cuda.compile_ptx